-In february, HubSpot released a report about the state of inbound marketing in 2010.
-The report was based on a survey of 231 professionals, who were familiar with their company’s marketing strategy.
+HubSpot released a report about the state of inbound marketing in 2017.
+The report was based on a survey of 6,000+ professionals, who were familiar with their company’s marketing strategy.
 With direct mail, telemarketing and trade shows, outbound marketing has gradually lost its effectiveness (and importance!) in the marketing strategies of companies of all sizes.
 So has inbound marketing been any better?
 You bet.

-The difference in Cost Per Lead between inbound and outbound marketing:
+The difference in marketing ROI between inbound and outbound marketing:

-The difference between the Cost Per Lead of inbound/outbound marketing has been clearly understood by marketers aswell.
-When compared to the average 2009 Lead Generation Budget, the 2010 budgets for inbound marketing have been increasing, while the overall budgets for outbound channels have been steadily decreasing (down 5% in one year).
+The difference between the Cost Per Lead of inbound/outbound marketing has been understood by marketers as well.
+When compared to the average inbound marketing budget last year, this year budgets for inbound marketing have been increasing, while the overall budgets for outbound channels have been steadily decreasing.
 Businesses rate every inbound lead generation channel as being more important than any outbound channel.
-This trend will clearly be continued in years to come and agencies offering only outbound marketing services have been steadily losing their clientele.
+This trend will be continued in years to come, and agencies are offering only outbound marketing services have been steadily losing their clientele.

-The trend to focus more in inbound marketing rather than outbound, is especially seen in smaller companies.
+The trend to focus more on inbound marketing rather than outbound is especially seen in smaller companies.
 With not much to spend on TV advertising, they have no choice but to turn more of their attention to social media, Facebook being the most popular from the group.

 Customer acquisition through blogs is directly related to frequency of blog posts